With 580 kilometres of coastline in Kerala, finding the best beaches in Kerala for a beach escape is no small task.

 ALSO SEE – Best Beaches near Trivandrum

-45 kms from Ernakulam city, this lovely beach bordering Vypeen island is ideal for swimming.Beach is stone walled to avoid any high currents entering the roads and civilian areas and the road runs parallel to the beach with resorts on the non beach side of the road.
+Located 45 km away from Ernakulam city, this lovely beach bordering Vypeen Island is ideal for swimming.
+It’s not as well-known as other famous beaches in Kerala, which makes it secluded, untouched, and perfect for a romantic outing!
+This Kerala sea beach is stonewalled to avoid any high currents entering the roads and civilian areas and the road runs parallel to the beach with resorts on the non-beach side of the road.
 Dolphins are occasionally seen here.

 ALSO SEE –Best Beaches Near Kochi

 13. Nattika Beach – Famous Beach In Central Kerala

 Nattika is one of the best beaches Kerala has to offer to those who are looking for a laid back vacation and a silent shoreline where they can simply relax and have some ‘me time’.
 This beach in Kerala is located at a distance of 30 km from Thrissur.
 In addition to the beach, attractions in the nearby town of Nattika include backwater cruises, country boat rides, elephant rides, and Keralan cultural performances.

 These shores also house the famous Nattika beach Resort known for its exceptional hospitality, a dashing property spreading across acres and acres of terrain, delightful food, and surreal views of the beach.
 If you’re looking for a luxurious yet less crowded place to stay in Kerala right next to the beach, you must consider this option.

 14. Andhakaranazhi Beach – A Serene And Calm Beach near Kochi